 Keep them low as well, around 5 to 6 is best.

 It makes sense then that workout routines follow the same principle and break free of the standard workout intensity.
-The reason is because with lower sets and repetitions that consist of higher amounts of weight, you’re targeting type II fast-twitch white muscle fibers.
+The reason is that with lower sets and repetitions that consist of higher amounts of weight, you’re targeting type II fast-twitch white muscle fibers.

 And these are important, as type II fibers have high power, force, and speed production.
 This is opposite of type I fibers, which have low levels of these factors.